 What types of electric bikes exist?

 Once you review all types of these bikes you realize that there is a type for every single occasion.
-There are some smaller types which are designed especially for neighborhood use and urban commuting.
-Commuting is where e-bikes gained on popularity recently.
-They require by far less maintenance than cars and you do not have to worry about licensing and parking.
+There are some smaller types that are designed especially for neighborhood use and urban commuting.
+Commuting is where e-bikes gained popularity recently.
+They require far less maintenance than cars and you do not have to worry about licensing and parking.

 There are some bigger types which do not only serve for transportation.
 They are designed for kid or cargo hauling.
 This is another aspect in which they can replace cars.
-There are also some types with more equipment which serve for traveling, mountain biking and riding on sand or snow.
+There are also some types with more equipment that serve for traveling, mountain biking, and riding on sand or snow.

 How long does a charge last?